OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/eclipse-folder-structure.md

 The initial README file from GitHub repository initialization had default contents.
 The legacy code did not contain a README.
-The `README.md` file was initialized with Markdown text explaining the repository, similar to what was done for StateCU.
+The `README.md` file was initialized with Markdown text explaining the repository.

 ### `.gitignore` ###